VIDA-NYU/reprozip/docs/source/unpacking.rst

 The `reprounzip` tool comes with three unpackers that are only compatible with Linux (``reprounzip directory``, ``reprounzip chroot``, and ``reprounzip installpkgs``).
 Additional unpackers, such as ``reprounzip vagrant`` and ``reprounzip docker``, can be installed separately.
 Next, each unpacker is described in more details; for more information on how to use an unpacker, please refer to :ref:`unpacker-commands`.

+Note that most unpackers assume an Internet connection and will be downloading required software from the Internet (during the ``setup`` step).

 ..  _linux_unpacker:

 ..  _unpack-directory: